|Golf 'Handy" Cap Plus is the third

 simple to use.
 You can either enter the total score for each

 member or a hole by hole score.
-By entering the score hole by
+Entering the hole by hole

 score will also produce many more fun statistics such as what